luciangutu/cdktf-poc/README.md

 # cdktf-poc
-Small PoC for CDK for Terraform
+Small PoC for CDK for Terraform under a Docker container with docker-compose